 Payments for personal and nursing care are only part of the care home fees.
 You'll still have to contribute towards your accommodation and living costs in the care home the residential part of your care home fees.

 Pending Parliamentary approval the personal and nursing care payment rates will increase on 1 April 2020 to:

 - £212.85 a week for personal care

 How the payments are made

 An assessment of your care needs will be carried out, and if you are eligible to receive free personal and/or nursing care, a contract will be put in place between the local council and the care provider.
-Only then will your council make payments directly to the care provider on your behalf.
+Once the contract is in place your council will make payments directly to the care provider.

 The council doesn't have to backdate the payments to the date you moved into the care home.

-If you choose to receive the payment for the personal care part of your care home fees, you'll no longer be eligible for Attendance Allowance after 28 days.
+If you receive the personal care contribution towards your care home fees, you'll no longer be eligible for Attendance Allowance after 28 days.

 You must tell the Department of Work and Pensions about your change in circumstances by phoning 08457 123 456.